-You might have heard the term 'Cultural Marxism' thrown around by figureheads of the new radical right.
-This is what they're on about, and why they're wrong.
+You might have heard the term thrown around by figureheads of the new radical right.
+This is what they're talking about and why they're wrong.

 (Top photo: People protesting health care reform in the US hold a photo of Andrew Breitbart, who had a few things to say about cultural Marxism.
 Photo: Charles Dharapak AP/Press Association Images)

-On the 22nd of July, 2011 in downtown Oslo, the right-wing extremist Anders Behring Breivik – who once gifted his mother a vibrator – detonated a bomb outside the prime minister's office, killing eight.
-He then drove 25 miles to Utøya island, where the ruling Labour Party's Youth Rally was being held, and began an hour-long shooting spree that ended with 69 more dead, most of them teenagers.
-That morning he had electronically distributed a 1,520-page tract, 2083: A European Declaration of Independence, decrying the "rise of cultural Marxism/multiculturalism in the West".
-Later, he said the massacre had been a way of publicising his manifesto.
+On July 22, 2011, in downtown Oslo, the right-wing extremist Anders Behring Breivik—who once gifted his mother a vibrator—detonated a bomb outside the prime minister's office, killing eight.
+He then drove 25 miles to Utøya island, where the ruling Labour Party's youth rally was being held, and began an hour-long shooting spree that ended with 69 more dead, most of them teenagers.
+That morning he had electronically distributed a 1,520-page tract, 2083: A European Declaration of Independence, decrying the "rise of cultural Marxism/multiculturalism in the West."
+Later, he said the massacre had been a way of publicizing his manifesto.

-So the theory goes, "cultural Marxism" was the master plan of a group of émigré Jewish-German academics – widely known today as the Frankfurt School of Critical Theory – who fled Nazi Germany in 1936, decamping to New York.
-What's certainly true is that, in an attempt to understand why the objective conditions of the European proletariat had failed to trigger widespread revolt, they concluded that religion – that great "opium of the people" – and mass culture served to dampen revolutionary fervour and spread "false consciousness".
-So, adding a splash of Freud to their Marxism, the likes of Theodor Adorno, Max Horkheimer, Herbert Marcuse and Walter Benjamin trained their eyes on the subtle intertwining of social and psychic/sexual repression, believing that a revolutionary consciousness could be engendered through psychic liberation and more enlightened cultural forms and attitudes.
+So the theory goes that "cultural Marxism" was the master plan of a group of émigré Jewish German academics—widely known today as the Frankfurt School of Critical Theory—who fled Nazi Germany in 1936, decamping to New York.
+What's certainly true is that, in an attempt to understand why the objective conditions of the European proletariat had failed to trigger widespread revolt, they concluded that religion—that great "opium of the people"—and mass culture served to dampen revolutionary fervor and spread "false consciousness."
+So adding a splash of Freud to their Marxism, the likes of Theodor Adorno, Max Horkheimer, Herbert Marcuse, and Walter Benjamin trained their eyes on the subtle intertwining of social and psychic/sexual repression, believing that a revolutionary consciousness could be engendered through psychic liberation and more enlightened cultural forms and attitudes.

-For Breivik, Breitbart and others, multiculturalism is a strategic goal en route to the aforementioned globalist superstate: erode the foundations of the nation and the culture of its people, and hocus pocus, you have monolithic, monocultural (yet somehow also still multicultural) corporate rule.
-Apparently it hasn't occurred to them that the system of nation-states, with their tax havens and labour cost differentials, is intrinsic to the technocratic global order.
+For Breivik, Breitbart, and others, multiculturalism is a strategic goal en route to the aforementioned globalist superstate: Erode the foundations of the nation and the culture of its people, and hocus pocus, you have monolithic, monocultural (yet somehow also still multicultural) corporate rule.
+Apparently it hasn't occurred to them that the system of nation states, with their tax havens and labor-cost differentials, is intrinsic to the technocratic global order.

-One of the principal delivery systems of cultural Marxism and the subversion of these wholesome Western norms – such that women can be more than housewives and non-whites are allowed to vote – is popular culture.
-Here's "editor-at-large" of conspiracy website InfoWars, Paul Joseph Watson – after Milo the most eloquently ignorant of the right-wing provocateur webslebs – helpfully explaining this mass indoctrination and degeneracy: "Why is popular culture so contrived, plastic, empty, meaningless, grotesque and incredibly retarded?
-Because from the 20th century onwards, post-modernist, moral relativist, critical theory-espousing cultural Marxist nihilists began to seize control of society … The goal?
-To completely undermine the foundation of Western civilisation and leave us open to subversion and capitulation."
+One of the principal delivery systems of cultural Marxism and the subversion of these wholesome Western norms—such that women can be more than housewives and nonwhites are allowed to vote—is popular culture.
+Here's "editor-at-large" of conspiracy website InfoWars, Paul Joseph Watson—after Milo the most eloquently ignorant of the right-wing provocateur webslebs—helpfully explaining this mass indoctrination and degeneracy: "Why is popular culture so contrived, plastic, empty, meaningless, grotesque, and incredibly retarded?
+Because from the 20th century onwards, post-modernist, moral relativist, critical theory–espousing cultural Marxist nihilists began to seize control of society… The goal?
+To completely undermine the foundation of Western civilization and leave us open to subversion and capitulation."

 And what about the sexuality of Miley Cyrus that so terrifies him?
 Is that also some scheme of those notorious Marxists, Disney and Sony?
-No, that's market forces – capitalism grinding its crotch in your face.
-(Mind you, it's not clear how, exactly, bemoaning the "hypersexualisation" of pop culture, which forces men-victims to re-trench into "neomasculinity", squares with interviewing porn stars roped in to repudiate rape culture, whose online omnipresence presumably has very little to do with the "hypersexualisation" he laments.)
+No, that's market forces—capitalism grinding its crotch in your face.
+(Mind you, it's not clear how, exactly, bemoaning the "hypersexualization" of pop culture, which forces men victims to re-trench into "neomasculinity," squares with interviewing porn stars roped in to repudiate rape culture, whose online omnipresence presumably has very little to do with the "hypersexualization" he laments.)
 People want it, however dreadful it might be.
-And that's exactly the point about capitalism: it has precisely zero intrinsic beliefs.
+And that's exactly the point about capitalism: It has precisely zero intrinsic beliefs.
 None.
 It doesn't operate by meanings.
 It's mathematical.
 Make bank!
-And it can monetise anything, from the faithful's desire to access the Kingdom of Heaven through to alt-right YouTube cranks.
+And it can monetize anything, from the faithful's desire to access the kingdom of heaven through to alt-right YouTube cranks.
 If ultra-conservatives can make profit off Miley's crotch, they will.

-If universities are churning out so many Marxists, why no collective ownership of the means of production?
+If colleges are churning out so many Marxists, why no collective ownership of the means of production?

-Despite Breitbart's assertion that "we experience [cultural Marxism] on a day-to-day basis, and by that I mean minute by minute, second by second: it's political correctness and it's multiculturalism", the ultimate failure of this long Marxist insurgency can surely be gauged by, y'know, the total absence of any Marxist government in the West since Adorno and crew tipped up in the USA, or the fact that the world's 67 richest individuals have the same wealth as the poorest 3.5 billion, something that Lenin would most likely have frowned upon.
-Or to look at it still another way: if universities are churning out so many Marxists (excluding the now defunct Trump University, of course), why no collective ownership of the means of production?
+Despite Breitbart's assertion that "we experience [cultural Marxism] on a day-to-day basis, and by that I mean minute by minute, second by second: It's political correctness and it's multiculturalism," the ultimate failure of this long Marxist insurgency can surely be gauged by, y'know, the total absence of any Marxist government in the West since Adorno and crew tipped up in the US, or the fact that the world's 67 richest individuals have the same wealth as the poorest 3.5 billion, something that Lenin would most likely have frowned upon.
+Or to look at it still another way: If colleges are churning out so many Marxists (excluding the now defunct Trump University, of course), why no collective ownership of the means of production?

 It's all nonsense, of course, the overheated product of the free-floating pathologies informing each new lunatic claim that shapes the alt-right's toxic ideologies.

-The idiocy of the cultural Marxism conspiracy is demonstrated by the way the neo-nationalist anti-globalist New Right ascribes the dynamics of the idea to the left, identifying and conflating cultural Marxism with late-capitalist globalisation.
+The idiocy of the cultural Marxism conspiracy is demonstrated by the way the neo-nationalist, anti-globalist new right ascribes the dynamics of the idea to the left, identifying and conflating cultural Marxism with late-capitalist globalization.
 This is a fairly major misunderstanding of the Marxist worldview.
-Likewise, positing as the principal organ through which cultural Marxism propagates itself the pop culture that the Frankfurt School so explicitly denounced would strike them as the saltiest of ironies.
+Likewise, positing as the principal organ through which cultural Marxism propagates itself in pop culture, that the Frankfurt School so explicitly denounced, would strike them as the saltiest of ironies.
 And colossally stupid.

-And so cultural Marxism – this protean right-wing bogeyman responsible for Queer Studies, globalisation, bad modern art, women wanting a life on top of babymaking, African-American Studies, the 1960s, post-structuralism: essentially, everything that isn't nationalist, "white" and Christian – ends up becoming akin to a cheap condom: stretched to the point of uselessness.
+And so cultural Marxism—this protean right-wing boogeyman responsible for queer studies, globalization, bad modern art, women wanting a life on top of baby making, African American studies, the 1960s, post-structuralism (essentially everything that isn't nationalist, "white," and Christian)—ends up becoming akin to a cheap condom: stretched to the point of uselessness.